 —Example of group manipulation distribution using multicast mechanisms

+9.4.2.1 MIH User of a PoS

 In a typical example, an MIH User of a Command center generates MIH_Net_Group_Manipulate.request described in 7.4.32 as follows:

 Define a group to manipulate.
 If it is a new group, choose a TargetIdentifier which is not currently in use by consulting with the Group Management Database.
 Then, decide group members, i.e. MNs, of the group and a master group key for the group.
 For new groups, the master group key is chosen uniformly at random.
 For an already existing group, new members to be added to the group are added to the group members, and members to be removed from the group are removed from the group members.
 Group membership is registered at the Group Management Database and managed by the Group manager.

 Send to the GKB Generator all the Device Keys, the Leaf Numbers of the group members determined in a) and the group key.
 Then, the MIH User receives from the GKB generator a GKB or a set of GKBs: A GKB contains a CompleteSubtree field, a GroupKeyData field and optionally a SubgroupRange field.
 A SubgroupRange is a pair of Leaf Numbers and defines a range of Leaf Numbers.
 A simple example which shows how to make those fields is given in Error!
 Reference source not found..
-A GKB contains a SubgroupRange field if it is one of divided GKBs.
+A GKB contains a SubgroupRange field if it is one of fragmented GKBs.
 Note that one MIH_Net_Group_Manipulate.request contains one and only one GKB.
 Plural GKBs result in plural requests.

 (Optional) Construct the UserSpecificData field.

 Choose a DestinationIdentifier.
 A DestinationIdentifier is a Group MIHF ID which represents an existing group.
 The SubgroupRange indicates the MNs which are the distribution targets of the GKB.
-If an MN is in the range, it should receive the divided GKB.
+If an MN is in the range, it should receive the fragmented GKB.
 At least, an MIHF Broadcast Identifier is assumed to exist.
 Other initial groups may exist though they are out of the scope of this specification.

 Generate an MIH_Net_Group_Manipulate.request from the DestinationIdentifier, the TargetIdentifier, the SubgroupRange (an option), the VerifyGroupKey (an option), the UserSpecificData (an option), the CompleteSubtree and the GroupKeyData (an option).
 Set the GroupKeyUpdateFlag if the group key of the group designated by the TargetIdentifier should be updated.
 Send it to the local MIHF.